Uropeltis maculata

-Uropeltis maculata, also known commonly as the spotted earth snake and the spotted shieldtail, is a species of nonvenomous snake in the family Uropeltidae.
+Uropeltis maculata, commonly known as the spotted earth snake and spotted shieldtail, is a species of nonvenomous snake in the family Uropeltidae.
 The species is endemic to southern India.
-There are no subspecies that are recognized as being valid.

-Geographic range
+Distribution and habitat

 U. maculata is found in southern India in the Western Ghats: Anaimalai Hills and southern Kerala.

 No type locality was given in the original description.
 Beddome (1886) gives "Anaimalai, higher ranges 6000–7000 feet elevation.

-Habitat

 The preferred natural habitats of U. maculata are forest and grassland, but it has also been found in agricultural plantations.

 Description

 U. maculata is dark brown or black both dorsally and ventrally, with several deep red blotches on the sides anteriorly, rarely along the full length of the body.
 It has similar deep red blotches about the tail.

 Adults may attain a total length (including tail) of 38 cm (15 inches).

 The dorsal scales are arranged in 17 rows at midbody (in 19 rows behind the head).
 The ventrals number 152–173, and the subcaudals number 8-13.